 Mediation is considered an alternative dispute resolution process, which means that the parties involved resolve their disagreements without the involvement of a court.
 When mediation is successful, it can lead to an agreement that is then submitted for court approval.

 If you are considering mediation for your divorce in Alabama, do not enter the process alone.
-You will want to hire an attorney who has experience with mediation so that your needs are expressed, your rights are protected, and the decisions you come to are legally binding.
+You will want to hire a divorce mediation attorney who has experience with mediation so that your needs are expressed, your rights are protected, and the decisions you come to are legally binding.

 What Is Divorce Mediation?